Instanton Counting, Quantum Geometry and Algebra: Quiver gauge theory

 Let us recall the Seiberg--Witten curve for $G = \SU(n)$ theory~\eqref{eq:SW_curve_SUn}, which implies that the gauge group dependence is only found in the $x$-variable part, and the $y$-variable structure is universal: It is in general given as the hyperelliptic curve (degree two for $y$-variable).
 In fact, it has been pointed out that one obtains the cubic curve for quiver gauge theory which consists of two gauge node ($A_2$ quiver)~\cite{Shadchin:2005cc}, and afterward, its representation theoretical interpretation is clarified by Nekrasov--Pestun~\cite{Nekrasov:2012xe}.
 We start with the observation that the combination of $y$-variable on the curve~\eqref{eq:SW_curve_SUn}, $y + y^{-1}$, is given by the character of the two-dimensional representation of $\SL(2)$, whose Dynkin-quiver diagram is $A_1$.
 This observation leads to the following statement: \begin{itembox}{Seiberg--Witten geometry for $\Gamma$-quiver gauge theory~\cite{Nekrasov:2012xe}} Let $G_\Gamma$ be the simple Lie group, whose Dynkin diagram is given by the quiver $\Gamma = ADE$.
 Then, the Seiberg--Witten curve is constructed by characters of the fundamental representations of $G_\Gamma$ (affine characters for $\Gamma = \widehat{ADE}$): $\chi_i(y_1,\ldots,y_{\rk \Gamma})$ for $i \in \Gamma_0$.
 In addition, the character associated to the quiver node $i \in \Gamma_0$ is given by a polynomial in $x$, and its degree coincides with the rank of the gauge group $G_i = \rU(n_i)$ assigned to the node $i \in \Gamma_0$:

-\end{itembox} Here the fundamental representation is given as the highest weight module associated with each fundamental weight assigned to the quiver node $i \in \Gamma_0$.
+\end{itembox} Here the fundamental representation is given as the highest weight representation associated with each fundamental weight assigned to the quiver node $i \in \Gamma_0$.
 Let us examine this statement with several examples.